chaturay/serverless-artillery/README.md

 Some helpful notions used in the code and discussion of them follows...

-#### Length

-An artillery script also has a "length" and by length we mean that it specifies that some described load is to be executed over some absolute amount of time and that amount is the script's length.

-#### Width

-An artillery script has a "width" and by width we mean that it specifies some number of Requets Per Second (RPS) and the maximum number of RPS specified during any period of the script is its width.

 #### Scripts

 In fact, an artillery script is composed of a number of phases which occur one after the other.
-Each of these phases has its own length and width.
-The length is straightforwardly the duration of the phase.
-The width of the phase is the maximum RPS that are declared for the entirety of that phase (e.g. a phase declaring a ramp from 0 to 500 RPS has a width of 500 RPS).
+Each of these phases has its own duration and maximum load.
+The duration is straightforwardly how long the phase lasts.
+The maximum load of the phase is the maximum Requests Per Second (RPS) that are declared for the entirety of that phase (e.g. a phase declaring a ramp from 0 to 500 RPS {or 500 to 0} has a maximum load of 500 RPS).
 Phases are declared in serial in order to provide warming or not as appropriate for the load testing scenario that iterests you.

-The length of the script is the sum of the lengths of these phases.
-The width of the script is the maximum RPS that any of these phases declares.
+The duration of the script is the sum of the durations of its phases.
+The maximum load of the script is the maximum RPS that any of its phases declares.

 #### Splitting

 The splitting of a script comprises taking "chunks" off of the script.

-First, we take chunks from the script by length.
+First, we take chunks from the script by duration.
 This is driven by the maximum duration of the underlying function as a service (FaaS) provider that we are using.
 For AWS Lambda, this is currently 5 minutes.
 However, we need to allow for cold starts and as such must provide a buffer of time before we begin the execution of any specific load job.
 Following the execution of a load job, the artillery-core framework calculates a summary and invokes custom analyzers (via the plugin capabilities it offers).
 As a result, a tailing buffer is also needed to ensure execution can properly complete.

-The result is a script chunk that can be executed within the length limited period the FaaS provider allows (no guarantees yet exist on whether a single function can execute the demanded load).
+The result is a script chunk that can be executed within the duration limited period the FaaS provider allows (no guarantees yet exist on whether a single function can execute the demanded load).
 This chunk will be called the script for referential simplicity.
 We also may have a remainder script that must be executed by a new function instance as the current splitting function nears its timeout.

-Next, we take chunks from the script by width.
+Next, we take chunks from the script by maximum load.
 This is driven by the maximum requests per second that a single execution of the underlying function as a service (FaaS) provider is capable of pushing with high fidelity.
-For AWS Lambda, we found 25 RPS to be a good level.
+For AWS Lambda (with the default 1024 MB configuration), we found 25 RPS to be a good level.
 This is lower than the absolute ceiling that Lambda is capable of pushing for a reason.
 First, each connection will be a separate opened and closed socket.
-Second, if we are producing to many connections, we can be in the middle of making a request when we receive the response of a separate request.
+Second, if we are producing too many connections, we can be in the middle of making a request when we receive the response of a separate request.
 Given that this is implemented in nodejs, we have one thread and that means the timestamping of the receipt of that response is artificially and incorrectly delayed.
 We found that at RPS above 25 we observed an increase in the volatility of observed latencies.
 That written, if you do not intend to record your latencies, then you could bump this up to the limit of the FaaS service (i.e. `_split.maxChunkRequestsPerSecond = 300` or so).
 If you don't care about having separate sockets per request, you can alter that with artillery configuration as well.

 Anyway...
 The result is a script chunk that is less than the limited period and also executable by a single function instance.
 Therefore, we invoke a single function with the chunk to execute it.